Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 When to Seek Immediate Care

-• Difficulty breathing or swallowing
+• Trouble breathing or swallowing

 • Severe dehydration

-Mono in College Students and Young Adults
+Mono in College Students

-For college students:
+For college students with mono:

-• Avoid sharing drinks at parties or social events — this is the primary transmission route
+• Avoid sharing drinks at parties or social events

 • Do not donate blood during active infection